 Granted by Athena (Goddess of Wisdom), this gives her a degree of wisdom beyond that of most mortals and gives her a strong moral sense.
 This also aids her in her tactical ability.
 She is among the smartest and wisest members of the Justice League of America, along with the Martian Manhunter and Batman.

-Wonder Woman can fight to she drops dead, she does not need to rest.
+Wonder Woman can fight till she drops dead, she does not need to rest.
 Wonder Womans's agility is on a super-human level.

 Although not a real power in itself, she received a blessing of great beauty from Aphrodite.